woeps/rescript-formatting-issue-repro/README.md

 # Rescript formatting issue repro

-Rescript's (auto-) formatting of modules with explicitly annotated type inside a function yields syntacticly incorrect result.
+Rescript's (auto-) formatting of modules with explicitly annotated type inside a function yields syntactically incorrect result.

 This repository is a simple reproduction of the issue: